CollectionBuilder/cb-docs/docs/theme/advanced.md

 ### text-color:

 - Changes the color of the base font.
 Probably want a shade of black ...
+Tweaking this setting is usually about maintaining readability in your content.

 ```yaml
 text-color: "#191919"